-Through this Knowles Academy course, math teachers will work in small, collaborative groups as they learn to increase the cognitive demand of their lessons and provide more opportunities for students to talk about mathematics—tactics that lead to an increase in student engagement.
+Through this Knowles Academy course, math teachers will work in small, collaborative groups as they learn to provide increased opportunities for students by increasing their use of high cognitive demand tasks in their classrooms.

 Designing Instructional Tasks to Increase Student Engagement and Learning in Math

 This sustained professional development course is designed to support teachers who aim to provide their students with a connected and conceptual understanding of math content.
-Through an introductory three-day, in-person workshop; a one-day, concluding in-person workshop; and ongoing coaching, this course will help math teachers provide increased opportunities for students to learn by increasing their use of high cognitive demand tasks and mathematical talk in their classrooms.
-Teachers will become more closely acquainted with the disciplinary practices described by the Common Core State Standards and Next Generation Science Standards, as well as the 5 Practices for Orchestrating Productive Mathematics Discussions.
+Through an introductory three-day, in-person workshop; virtual support; and ongoing coaching, this course will help math teachers provide increased opportunities for students to learn by increasing their use of high cognitive demand tasks in their classrooms.
+Teachers will become more closely acquainted with the disciplinary practices described by the Common Core State Standards as well as the 5 Practices for Orchestrating Productive Mathematics Discussions.
 Using these resources as a framework, teachers will learn to engage students in authentic mathematics in ways that are aligned with the changing landscape of education in the U.S.

 - Identify the cognitive demands of tasks and consider how the tasks influence students’ opportunities to learn

 - Outline the content of an upcoming unit and consider how the tasks in their textbook/curriculum support students’ opportunities to learn

 - Plan lessons using a cognitively demanding task

 - Gain experience considering the alignment of the mathematical goal and the task, and other enactment factors, by providing feedback on other teachers’ lessons